Check out our free “Planning for a Smart Divorce” course!

 Once we know what you’re working with, we can draft a settlement.
 Here, matters like child support and custody, alimony, and property division are all put into writing.

-or file a lawsuit
+Negotiate, mediate, or file a lawsuit6

 Negotiate, mediate, or file a lawsuit